 “Auckland’s urban forest helps clean the air and stormwater, cools and beautifies urban spaces, and brings nature to Aucklanders’ doorsteps.
-Auckland and Cities4Forests are united in a common goal: recognising the wide range of measurable benefits forests provide in making our lives healthier, happier and more gratifying.”
+Auckland and Cities4Forests are united in a common goal: recognizing the wide range of measurable benefits forests provide in making our lives healthier, happier and more gratifying.”

-Kauri trees were considered by Māori to be the kings of New Zealand’s forest.
-These giants can reach over 50 meters and are also one of the longest-living tree species in the world lasting for more than 1,000 years.
-Māori used their trunks to build canoes and their gum to make torches, insecticides and also ink for facial tattoos.
-Kauri timber were prized too by the early European settlers, who use it for ship-building and other products for construction and living.
-With industrial logging, tracts of native forest soon dwindled.
-Today, the remaining patches are protected and, in some places, the forest is being restored.
+Māori considered kauri trees to be the kings of New Zealand’s forest.
+These giants can reach over 50 meters and are also one of the world’s longest-living tree species, lasting for more than 1,000 years.
+Māori used their trunks to build canoes and their gum to make torches, insecticides, and also ink for facial tattoos.
+Kauri timber was prized too by the early European settlers, who use it for ship-building and other products for construction and living.
+With industrial logging, tracts of the native forest soon dwindled.
+Today, the remaining patches are protected, and, in some places, the forest is being restored.
 In Auckland, for example, the Chatswood-Birkenhead sub-urban area contains a kauri forest with much of its trees of less than 150 years old, but also with some of more than 400 years old.
 Now a new threat lurks: the die-back disease, caused by the Phytophthora agathidicida pathogen, can be spread by just a pinhead of soil and is incurable.
 If you visit them, clean all soil off, spray your footwear and gear and stay on the designated open tracks.
-We must help protect and conserve what remains of the ancient kauri forest.
+It is crucial to help protect and conserve what remains of the ancient kauri forest.

 Share the story